 Travelling to Hanoi and looking for a great 4 day itinerary?
 From visiting picturesque Hoàn Kiếm Lake, to the best markets and street food to try, to taking an excursion to Halong Bay, it’s all in here.
-Whilst Saigon in the south is larger and gets more attention, Hanoi is actually the capital of Vietnam and definitely deserves a few days.
+Whilst Saigon in the south is larger and gets more attention, Hanoi is actually the capital of Vietnam and definitely deserves a few days on any Asia bucket list itinerary!
 Keep reading to check out a great 4 day travel itinerary of Hanoi!

 Take time on your first morning to explore the Old Town of Hanoi and it’s narrow streets.
 The Old Town is the heart and soul of Hanoi, and whilst during the weekdays the streets are really hectic and full of motorbikes everywhere, at the weekends the whole of the Old Town is closed off to traffic and is a lot calmer.
 Therefor try and time your trip so you will be here during the weekend if possible!

 The best way to explore the Old Town is on foot.
 You can explore alone, or there are many walking tours available that you can go on to get your bearings for the city – several of which are free!
 There are traditionally 36 streets of the Old Quarter, each one named after which craft was practiced here years ago, for example: Medicine Street, Silk Street (Hang Gai), Tin Street etc.